chrcar01/SqlTools/README.md

 ## SqlTools is not an ORM

 It executes sql, does some simple type mapping, and that's it.
-It's kept pretty simple by design.
+It's kept simple by design.

 # Examples